BrandonTang89/AbstractionProject/brandon-fl/brandonTypst.typ

 `antv = [(signal, tickStart:tickEnd, strongPreimage idx_rel highExpr, strongPreimage idx_rel lowExpr)]`

 Next we run the symbolic simulator with the transformed antecedent.
 This produces an evaluation sequence which will contain `sigHighExpr` and `sigLowExpr` BDD expressions for when a signal at a certain time step will definitely be high or low.
 If for a given assignment, neither of these expressions are true, then the signal is unknown.
+For a given signal and time step $s$, we let the high expression be $H_s$ and the low expression be $L_s$.#footnote([We will sometimes drop the subscript when there is only 1 relevant signal and time step being considered.])

 From this evaluation sequence, we can then check the output constraints.
 Suppose want to check a output constraint of the form `(signal, tickStart:tickEnd, P, Q)` where $P[C, T]$ and $Q[C, T]$ are the BDD expressions that correspond to inputs on which a signal should be high and low respectively.
 We will transform the output constraint to `(signal, tickStart:tickEnd, P_R, Q_R)` where $P_R$ and $Q_R$ are the weak preimages of $P$ and $Q$ under the indexing relation.